Power-law banded random matrix ensemble as a model for quantum many-body Hamiltonians: Boundary between bulk and edge

 \section{Boundary between bulk and edge}

-A natural follow-up question is how the transitions at $\alpha \approx \frac{1}{2}$ for the edge and $\alpha \approx 1$ for the bulk eigenstates are related to each other.
+A natural follow-up question is how the transitions at $\alpha \approx \frac{1}{2}$ for the spectral edge and $\alpha \approx 1$ for the spectral bulk eigenstates are related to each other.
 This relates to the question of how the spectrum is partitioned between bulk and edge parts, at various $\alpha$ in the weakly ergodic phase.
 We identify two boundaries between different entanglement behaviors in the PLBRM spectrum.
 In this section, we will restrict to the Gray code labeling scheme.

-In the weakly ergodic phase $\frac{1}{2} < \alpha < 1$, the bulk eigenstates show volume law entanglement, while the edge eigenstates show area law entanglement.
-The bulk eigenstates form a measure one fraction of all eigenstates, while the number of edge eigenstates is subextensive.
-Therefore, we conjecture that $N^\delta$ eigenstates at the edges show non-bulk behavior, where $\delta$ is a nontrivial exponent.
-Depending on the types of entanglement behaviors we want to differentiate, we identify below two separate exponents, which we call $\delta_1$ and $\delta_2$.
+In the weakly ergodic phase $\frac{1}{2} < \alpha < 1$, the spectral bulk eigenstates show volume law entanglement, while the spectral edge eigenstates show area law entanglement.
+The spectral bulk eigenstates form a measure one fraction of all eigenstates, while the number of spectral edge eigenstates is subextensive.
+Naturally, one expects the number of edge eigenstates (i) to increase with $N$, and (ii) to become a zero fraction in the thermodynamic limit.
+Although various scaling forms obey these properties, $N^\delta$ with $\delta < 1$ is arguably the simplest form.
+Therefore, we hypothesize that $N^\delta$ eigenstates at the spectral edges show non-bulk behavior, where $\delta$ is a nontrivial exponent.
+Depending on the types of entanglement behaviors we want to differentiate, we introduce below two separate exponents, which we call $\delta_1$ and $\delta_2$.